Road adoption is when we take responsibility for a road which was previously private.

 Private street works

 There are a large number of private streets in North Yorkshire.
-For information on how to make up these private streets and have them adopted, refer to the explanatory note in the private streetworks document (pdf / 267 KB).
+For information on how to make up these private streets and have them adopted, refer to the Private Street Works Code of The Highways Act 1980 page.

 A dropped kerb crossing -also know as a verge crossing, footway crossing, vehicular crossing, crossover or access - is required when you want to take a vehicle across the verge or footway to access your land.
 See the dropped kerbs page for more information.